rrichardson/disambiguating/draft.md

 Relational databases will often make an even larger set of consistency guarantees.
 This includes foreign key constraints, cascading operations on dependent types, or triggers that might be executed as part of this operation.

-What this means, in terms of performance, is that all of these operations might be running while rows and tables are locked for editing, so no other clients will be able to use those parts of the system during that time.
+What this means, in terms of performance, is that all of these operations might be running while rows and/or pages are locked for editing, so no other clients will be able to use those parts of the system during that time.
 It also, clearly effects the round-trip-time of the request.

 ##### Isolation
 Transactions don't happen immediately, they occur in steps, and, like in the Atomicity example, if an outsider were to see a partial set of completed steps, results would range from "amusing" to "horrible wrong".
 Isolation is the guarantee that say that this won't happen.
 It hides away all of the operations from others until the transaction completes successfully.